wadmiraal/wadmiraal.net/src/_posts/2013-04-11-quicktip-detect-responsive-display-with-js.markdown

 This can be adapted with any class, obviously.

 Now, for the above example, when we're in &ldquo;mobile&rdquo; layout, this little fellow will get a `display: block;` setting.
-When in any other mode, it get's a `display: none;`.
+When in any other mode, it gets a `display: none;`.

 This is won't mess up our design, because the `span` is empty and won't take up any space.